×

 Q: AllinAll, your animation is wonderful.
 What attracted you to working with us on this project?

-And then, I listened to Huwa’s narration with the music and realized how much creative freedom the subject matter allows.
-I heard ‘Favorite swash-buckling friendly pirate’ and knew exactly what the centrepiece of this animation is going to be like!
+And then, I listened to Huwa’s narration with the music and realised how much creative freedom the subject matter allows.
+I heard ‘Favourite swash-buckling friendly pirate’ and knew exactly what the centrepiece of this animation is going to be like!

-I love projects that I can direct visually.
-Those are the ones I think I do my best work.
-I am also always curious about people who voice my favourite animated films or games (even now, I have a tab open in my browser with a Daisuke Ono podcast).
+I love projects that I can direct visually – those are the ones I think I do my best work.
+I am also always curious about people who voice my favourite animated films or games.

 Q: What other projects are you really proud of?